qurit/PyCNO/README.md

 ## Description

 Welcome to PyCNO - Python Computational Nuclear Oncology!
-This repository is centered around computational methods for theranostic and nuclear oncology, including virtual theranostic trials (VTTs) and radiopharmaceutical therapy (RPT) optimization studies.
-Currently, the repository contains a prostate-specific membrane antigen (PSMA) physiologically based pharmacokinetic (PBPK) model.
+This repository is centered around computational methods for theranostics and nuclear oncology, including virtual theranostic trials (VTTs) and radiopharmaceutical therapy (RPT) optimization studies.
+Currently, the repository contains prostate-specific membrane antigen (PSMA) physiologically based pharmacokinetic (PBPK) models.
 We are building this framework to support multiple models and further resources (e.g. pharmacodynamic (PD) modeling) for studying and optimizing RPTs.

-The present repository contains a **Python** implementation of PBPK modeling of RPTs as elaborated in the following paper:
+The present repository contains **Python** implementation of PBPK modeling of RPTs as elaborated in the following paper:

 ["Physiologically based radiopharmacokinetic (PBRPK) modeling to simulate and analyze radiopharmaceutical therapies: studies of non-linearities, multi-bolus injections, and albumin binding"
 ](https://link.springer.com/article/10.1186/s41181-023-00236-w)